WithCandour/statamic-aardvark-seo/DOCUMENTATION.md

 The priority and change frequency can be configured on a per-page basis under the 'SEO' section.

+### Excluding content
+Head to the sitemap settings in the CMS (seo -> sitemap) to exclude single collections or pages from appearing in the sitemap.

+Child pages of excluded pages will also be excluded from the sitemap.
+To exclude a page without excluding it's children you can set it to noindex in the on-page settings which will prevent it from appearing in the pages sitemap.

 ## Redirects

 You can manage the list of redirects for your site from within the control panel, the SEO > Redirects page is the place to go for this feature.